7. Provisions and Contingent Liabilities and Contingent Assets

 Right-of-use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.

-Basic earnings per share is computed by dividing the profit / (loss) after tax (including the post-tax effect of extraordinary items, if any) by the weighted average number of equity shares outstanding during the year.
+Basic earnings per share is computed by dividing the profit / (loss) after tax by the weighted average number of equity shares outstanding during the year.

 The Company assesses at each reporting dates as to whether there is any indication that any Property, Plant and Equipment or Other Intangible assets or Investment Property or other class of an asset or Cash Generating Unit (‘CGU') may be impaired.
 If any such indication exists, the recoverable amount of the assets or CGU is estimated to determine the extent of impairment, if any.
 When it is not possible to estimate the recoverable amount of an individual asset, the Company estimates the recoverable amount of the CGU to which the asset belongs.